Evidence for spin liquid behavior in the frustrated three-dimensional $S = 1/2$ Heisenberg garnet NaCa$_{2}$Cu$_{2}$(VO$_{4}$)$_{3}$: A. Sample synthesis and cristallographic structure

 In order to prepare the polycrystalline samples of \NCCVO, high purity oxide materials of Na$_{2}$CO$_{3}$, CaCO$_{3}$, CuO, and V$_{2}$O$_{5}$ were mixed in stoichiometry and the mixture was pelletized and heat treated in the temperature range $\SIrange{500}{720}{\celsius}$ for twelve hours at each temperature with several intermittent grindings.

-The estimated lattice parameters from the Rietveld refined data are in excellent agreement with the literature reported values \cite{Bayer1965}.\\
+The x-ray diffractogram of our \NCCVO\ polycrystalline sample at $T=\SI{298}{\kelvin}$ is shown in Fig.~\hyperref[fig:SM_Fig1]{\ref*{fig:SM_Fig1}a}.
+The refinement (Bragg-R factor $=4.94$) confirms the cubic garnet structure shown in Fig.~\hyperref[fig:SM_Fig1]{\ref*{fig:SM_Fig1}b} (space group n$^{\circ}$230 Ia$\bar{3}$d, $8$ formula per unit cell).
+We found a unit cell parameter $a=b=c=\SI{12.425}{\angstrom}$, in very good agreement with previous studies \cite{Bayer1965,Kazei1982,Kazei1983}.
+Other refined free parameters and description of the structure are given in Table \ref{tab:structure}.